Nuclei-Software/nuclei-sdk/doc/source/quickstart.rst

     * If you are trying to **develop Nuclei SDK application in IDE**, now you have three choices:

-      1. Since Nuclei Studio 2020.08, Nuclei SDK will be deeply integrated with Nuclei Studio, you can easily create a Nuclei SDK Project in Nuclei Studio through IDE Project Wizard, and easily configure Nuclei SDK project when the Nuclei SDK project is created using SDK Configuration Tool, for more details, please click `Nuclei Tools`_ to download Nuclei Studio, and refer to the ``Nuclei Studio User Guide.pdf`` in it.
+      1. **Recommended**: Since Nuclei Studio 2020.08, Nuclei SDK will be deeply integrated with Nuclei Studio IDE, you can easily create a Nuclei SDK Project in Nuclei Studio through IDE Project Wizard, and easily configure selected Nuclei SDK project using SDK Configuration Tool, for more details, please click `Nuclei Tools`_ to download Nuclei Studio IDE, and refer to the `Nuclei_Studio_User_Guide.pdf`_ for how to use it.

       2. You can take a try using Segger embedded studio, we provided prebuilt projects using Nuclei SDK release version, click `Segger embedded studio projects for Nuclei SDK`_ to learn about it